-There are 3 main stages of adrenal fatigue:
+There are three major stages of adrenal fatigue:

 Stage 1 – Cortisol levels are too high all the time.
 Many people feel good during this stage, have a lot of energy, and can burn the candle at both ends.

-Stage 2 – If you’re in stage 1, and you don’t make any diet or lifestyle changes, you will eventually move into stage 2.
+Stage 2 – If you don’t make any diet or lifestyle changes, you’ll eventually move into stage 2.
 At this point your cortisol levels will start to drop too low, and you will begin to experience fatigue and other symptoms.

 Stage 3 – At this point, your cortisol levels are too low virtually all of the time.
 You will likely feel exhausted and have no energy to do the daily activities you’re used to.

 Cortisol is the main anti-inflammatory hormone in the gut.
-Therefore, if you experience chronic digestive issues, there is likely a cortisol imbalance.
-Your cortisol may be too high or too low.
-This can lead to inflammation in the gut, which leads to inflammation in other areas of your body.
+If your cortisol levels are too high or low, you might experience chronic digestive issues due to the inflammation in the gut, which can also lead to inflammation in other areas of your body.

-DHEA is extremely important for your immune system as it helps fight and prevent infections in your gut.
-As humans we are exposed to pathogenic bacteria on a regular basis, and DHEA helps keep these bacteria from infecting your body.
+DHEA, the other adrenal hormone, is extra important for your immune system as it helps fight and prevent infections in your gut.
+We are exposed to pathogenic bacteria on a regular basis, and DHEA helps protect our bodies against them.

-So, as you can see, having the right amounts of cortisol and DHEA is essential for a healthy gut, optimal digestion, and health immune function.
+So, as you can see, having the right amounts of cortisol and DHEA is essential not only for healthy adrenals but for digestion and immune functioning.

-The quality of your sleep is also a sign of your adrenal health.
-If you have trouble falling asleep, staying asleep, or not feeling rested when you wake up, that is a sign of cortisol dysregulation.
+- Poor Sleep.
+If you have trouble falling asleep, staying asleep, or not feeling rested when you wake up, it could be a sign of cortisol dysregulation.

 - Lower back pain